mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

-## Install MOSIP Sandbox on AWS using Terraform
+## Provisioning of AWS resources for MOSIP Sandbox using Terraform

 ### Domain name
 1. Obtain a domain name for the sandbox using AWS Route53, example, `mosip.net`.
 This is required to access sandbox externally.